Mark Hollis: Collaborations

 Hollis performed the solo track "Piano" on the 1998 minimalist album AV 1, by Phill Brown and Dave Allinson, under the pseudonym John Cope.
 This was later included on the 2001 Talk Talk compilation album Missing Pieces.
 He played piano on and co-wrote the track "Chaos" on the 1998 trip hop album Psyence Fiction by Unkle, later asking for his name to be removed from the album credits.
 He co-produced and arranged two tracks ("The Gown" and "Big Mouth") on Anja Garbarek's 2001 album Smiling & Waving, and played bass guitar, piano and melodica.

 Personal life

-From 1998 until 2017, Hollis lived in Wimbledon, London, with his wife Flick, a teacher and their two sons, before moving to Heathfield, East Sussex, where he lived until his death.
+From 1998 until 2017, Hollis lived in Wimbledon, London, with his wife Felicity ('Flick') Costello, a teacher and their two sons, before moving to Heathfield, East Sussex, where he lived until his death.
 Hollis's desire to spend more time with his family was a major reason that Talk Talk stopped touring after 1986 and his reason for retiring from the music industry in 1998.